 Unlike the mainstream press, which regulates itself, we are regulated by IMPRESS, the only independent press regulator in the UK.
 IMPRESS is the only regulator to be recognised by the UK government’s Press Recognition Panel.

 We adhere to the high journalistic standards set out in the IMPRESS Standards Code and are held to account if we ever fail to do so.
 The code covers such areas as accuracy, attribution, children, discrimination, harassment, justice, privacy, sources, suicide and transparency.

-The Canary strives to report the news accurately, responsibly and with humanity.
+The Canary strives to report the news accurately and responsibly.
 If we make a mistake, we rely on our readers to help us maintain our high standards.

 If you spot an error in any of our articles or you think we may have broken the standards set out in the code please see our corrections and complaints policy for information about how to contact us, the complaints process and how we publish corrections.